oudream/RobWork/doc/sphinx/contributing/cmake_standard.rst

 **1.6.
 Keep lists sorted** :raw-html:`<br />`
-Whenever using a list of items (i.e. in find_package(COMPONENTS ...), add_library(Target ...) or files which should be build or installed) keep them alphabetically sorted.
+Whenever using a list of items where the order doesn't matter (i.e. in find_package(COMPONENTS ...), or files which should be build or installed) keep them alphabetically sorted.
 This improves readability when looking for specific items.
 (There are exceptions which require a specific custom order like the list of projects inside a stack).

 2. Conditions and Variables
 ***************************